danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 ```
 Second, we will gather the data from the seed text (inside the text input), temperature value (from the slider) and the length of the predictive text (another slider).

-These data will be passed to the charRNN's method: `charRNN.generate()` with the callback function `gotdata`.
+These data will be passed to the charRNN's method: `charRNN.generate()` in order to process the seed text with the pre-trained model.
+After the process is completed, then it will run the function `gotdata`.

 ```javascript
 function gotData(err, result) {